-Our primary liquidity and capital resource needs are to finance working capital, fund capital expenditures, service our debt, fund potential acquisitions, and fund our stock repurchase program.
+Our primary liquidity and capital resource needs are to finance working capital, fund capital expenditures, service our debt, fund potential acquisitions, and fund our share repurchase program.
 Our principal sources of liquidity are our cash balance, held-to-maturity securities, cash generated from operating activities, our revolving credit agreement and the refinancing and/or new issuance of long-term debt.

-Cash and cash equivalents totaled \$19.8 million as of June 30, 2023, a decrease of \$14.4 million from \$34.2 million as of June 30, 2022.
-Held-to-maturity securities totaled \$91.6 million as of June 30, 2023.
-As of June 30, 2022, there were no outstanding held-to-maturity securities.
-As of June 30, 2023, we had no amounts outstanding under the Revolving Credit Facility, leaving \$100.0 million of available borrowing capacity.
-Total debt outstanding under the Term Loan as of June 30, 2023 and June 30, 2022 was \$53.7 million and \$56.5 million, respectively.
-Refer to Note 9 - Long Term Debt in the Notes to Consolidated Financial Statements for further details.
+Cash and cash equivalents totaled \$7.4 million as of June 30, 2024, a decrease of \$12.4 million from \$19.8 million as of June 30, 2023.
+Held-to-maturity securities totaled \$78.8 million as of June 30, 2024, a decrease of \$12.8 million from \$91.6 million as of June 30, 2023.
+As of June 30, 2024, we had no amounts outstanding under the Revolving Credit Facility, leaving \$100.0 million of available borrowing capacity.
+Total debt outstanding under the Term Loan as of June 30, 2024 and June 30, 2023 was \$49.3 million and \$53.7 million, respectively.
+Subsequent to June 30, 2024, the Company was in discussions with its bank group regarding an amendment to the Credit Agreement.
+The anticipated amendment entails obtaining the necessary consents and waivers to certain restrictions related to the Aviara asset exchange and plans to sell certain facility assets, in addition to a waiver to the covenant ratios in the Credit Agreement for certain future periods as a result of anticipated decreases in earnings.
+The Company currently expects to complete the amendment process in the first quarter of fiscal 2025.
+The amendment process remains subject to completion of final documentation and credit approval by the bank group and, accordingly, the Company cannot be certain that it will be able to complete the amendment process.